KaitlinWan/Marchmallow/README.md

 # What Does the Data Say?

 ### Hypothesis
-If there is a size n array of integers, then we believe that quicksort will exhibit a worst case (n^2), average case O(nlogn) runtime, and a best case of (nlogn).
+After writing partition, we established that the runtime is linear.
+The implementation of QuickSort is like MergeSort (which was O(nlogn) for the best case), but rather than sorting the whole array, it will just sort the selected area.
+If there is a size n array of integers we believe that the worst case will be O(n^2).
+This is because for each new pivot it will need to make the most comparision and swaps.
+The average case and best case will both be O(nlogn).
+We noticed the similarities of the implementation of the 2 different algorithms.

 ### Background
+We implemented the assignments from our past homeworks.
+After careful consideration we decided to use Kevin's code because it is beautifully coded.
+For the assignment, we needed to write a tester for the QuickSort.
+To implement the QuickSort.java that we wrote, we made QuickSort into a package.
+Making it a package allows us to easy call all the methods in QuicksSort.java.

+Our Task:
-Find the runtime of quicksort for a n size array of integers.
+1. Find the runtime of quicksort for a n size array of integers.
-Find how the pivot selection and data arrangement affects execution time.
+2. Find how the pivot selection and data arrangement affects execution time.

 ### Experiment Methodology
 We are going to find out the runtime of our algorithm under different cases by testing how long the algorithm takes to run on increasing n values.
 With this data we are going to graph the points and look at the trend of the graph.